ippas/imdik-zekanowski-sportwgs/README.md

 2. Annotations and PCA for sportsmen-only vcf were performed in Hail 0.62 on Google Cloud.
 The following scripts were run:

+[rpmk-cov.py](prepocressing/rpmk-cov.py) - vcf was filtered for coverage in Gnomad (90% with coverage > 1) and saved as matrix-tables (mts, Hail format)
+[anno.py](prepocressing/anno.py) - mts were annotated with genes, DANN, clinvar_gene_summary, clinvar_variant_summary
+[join-pca.py](preprocessing/join-pca.py) - PCA was run and a large, joint mt was saved

+*note: the above files are stored on cyfronet*

 ## Analysis
 Details of analysis